 The main thing to consider when choosing a shotgun for turkey hunting is confidence.
 You want to go with a shotgun you’re comfortable shooting with the right choke tube and load.
 A 12-gauge may shoot farther than a 20-gauge, but the 20-gauge has less recoil.
 There are several options for shotguns, and your selection depends on where and how you hunt turkeys.

 Turkey hunting challenges even the most experienced hunters.
 The challenge is what keeps many hunters chasing wild turkey year after year.
 Turkey hunters will practice their calling, scout for a turkey roost and pattern their shotguns well before turkey season opens.
+There is not much that compares to the excitement that comes with spring turkey hunting.
 Since there are so many things that can cost you a shot at a gobbler, you owe it to yourself to spend a day shotgun patterning.